bullhorn/rest-api-docs/source/includes/entityref/paybill/_clientcorporationpayruleset.md

-# Pay & Bill - ClientCorporationPayRuleset
+# Pay and Bill - ClientCorporationPayRuleset

 An effective-dated entity that represents all the rules on a ClientCorporation.
 ClientCorporationPayRuleset is the flattened entity.
 When making PUT and POST calls